-“Rashōmon” is a 1950 Japanese Jidaigeki/crime drama/psychological thriller film set in Heian period (the end of the 8th century to the late 12th century), which depicts the murder of a samurai with the theme of conflict between human egoism and desire to believe human goodness.
-88 minutes.
+“Rashōmon” is a 1950 Japanese Jidaigeki/crime drama/psychological thriller film set in Heian period (the end of the 8th century to the late 12th century).

 In the capital city of Kyō devastated by war, plague, and disaster.
 A servant (Kichijiro Ueda) runs into the Rashōmon gate to shelter from the rain, and encounters a woodcutter (Takashi Shimura) and a priest (Minoru Chiaki).